 Kings, queens and an often-tense playing environment might spring to mind.
-But poker and chess share more similarities than you might think.
+But chess is more like poker than a lot of people think.

 Winning poker is much more than drawing a winning hand.
 The game requires thinking ahead.
 You always have to remember that your opponents might have a strategy that’s equal or superior to yours.
 And that might even be paired with a better hand.
 Great poker players can analyze what type of players their opponents are.
 This is essentially what chess players do when they study their opponents’ moves and previous games.
 Although chess doesn’t necessarily require bluffing, you do need to plan ahead and work out your opponent’s strategy to be in the best position to counter it successfully.

-Before we dive into poker champions who were previously chess masters, let’s look at the reasons why chess players find poker appealing.
+Before looking at poker champions who were previously chess masters, here are some reasons chess players find poker appealing.

 What’s more, the financial benefits of poker go beyond championships.
-In chess, players who rank below 2,550 who put a lot of effort and dedication into the craft might not place in a championship or make a profit from the game.
-The benefit of playing poker is that even if you aren’t tournament ready, you could make a profit from day-to-day cash games or playing poker online.
+In chess, players who rank below 2,550 and who put a lot of effort and dedication into the craft might not place in a championship or make a profit from the game.
+The benefit of playing poker is that even if you aren’t tournament-ready, you could profit from daily cash games or playing poker online.

 Poker is also less elitist than chess — anyone can play.
 Even a player without an advanced strategy can be occasionally encouraged by a surprise win.

 The element of luck is another attractive factor for chess players.
 A single hand of poker is based mostly on luck and very little on skill.
 The ratio between luck and skill changes the more hands you play.
 So, chess players have an advantage during poker’s learning curve.
 They might benefit from luck at the beginning of their career, but their analytical skills mean they develop a sophisticated strategy the more they play.
-In contrast, an amateur player without a chess background could run out of luck and be left with limited strategic skills.
+In contrast, an amateur player without a chess background could run out of luck if they have limited strategic skills.

 The world of poker is welcoming.
 Newcomers who dedicate themselves to learning and studying the game can overtake weathered poker veterans.
-Mastering a cash game and poker tournament strategy can put you at a level that, in other sports, would take you decades to reach.
+Mastering online poker games and a poker tournament strategy can put you at a level that, in other sports, would take you decades to reach.
 It’s believed that to be truly proficient at poker, you would have to dedicate two years to theoretical study and practical application.
-Of course, if you’re a master chess player you’re already accustomed to thinking analytically.
+Of course, if you’re a master chess player, you’re already accustomed to thinking analytically.

-If only a few chess players had successfully adopted poker, we’d chalk it up to chance and coincidence.
-But many chess players over the years have migrated to poker and achieved massive success.
+If only a few chess players had successfully adopted poker, it could be chalked up to chance and coincidence.
+However, many chess players over the years have migrated to poker and achieved massive success.